googleapis/google-cloud-go/debug.md

 GODEBUG=http2debug=1.
 To read more about this feature please see the godoc for [net/http](https://pkg.go.dev/net/http).

+*WARNING*: Enabling this debug variable will log headers and payloads which may contain private information.

 ### Add in your own logging with an HTTP middleware

 You may want to add in your own logging around HTTP requests.
 One way to do this is to register a custom HTTP client with a logging transport built in.
 Here is an example of how you would do this with the storage client.

+*WARNING*: Adding this middleware will log headers and payloads which may contain private information.

 ```go
 package main